chaocraig/TurnReportStat/README.md

 TurnReportStat
 ==============

-Statistics of TURN DSP daily report
+Build Statistics of TURN DSP daily report

 I receive the DSP report from TURN everyday.
 This small R program will automatically create an aggregated statistical file with a CPL graph.